bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/policies.md

 you want use and for which assignment/quiz (for e.g. "I would like to use 1st flex day for assignment 4").

-Beyond the use of flex days, quizzes and assignments work submitted late will incur a penalty of 10% per day, for each day of late submission.
-Assignments will not be accepted more than three days (72 hours) late, unless alternate arrangements have been approved in advance of the deadline.
+Since Canvas does not implement Flex days at the moment, at the end of the semester I will go through your assignments and quizzes and I will waive three late  penalties (corresponding to three flex days).

-### Emergencies and personal circumstances
+### Emergencies

-If you have any significant circumstances that you forsee will impact your ability to meet a deadline, please let me know as soon as possible so that we can make a plan.
-Note that the circumstances have to be _significant_ (for e.g. taking two classes with homework deadlines teh same day does not count as an unusual circumstance).
+Exceptions to the late policy will be made in case  of significant circumstances (such as you are sick in bed, concussion, etc).
+If anything arises  that you forsee will impact your ability to meet a deadline, please let me know as soon as possible.

+Note that the circumstances have to be _significant_ (for e.g. taking two classes with homework deadlines  the same day, or traveling for athletics events or hackathons, do not count as an unusual circumstance).

 ### Regrades